boaldave/ID4WithClients/docs/index.rst

 Both Independent and Single Sign-on / Sign-out
 ----------------------------------------------
-Independent sign-on (and out) is when you login to A Browser app, and also have to login to a Xamarin Mobile App app even if you run them at the same time with the same user.
+Independent sign-on (and out) is when you login to a Browser app, and also have to login to a Xamarin Mobile App app even if you run them at the same time with the same user.
 Single sign-on (and out) allows you to login (and out) once over multiple application types.
 You sign-in to one, and you are signed in to them all.

 Access Control for APIs by Client Application
 ---------------------------------------------